NathanaelA/nativescript-webworkers/README.md

 This will have any errors that occured (this may be unreliable; as not all errors can be tracked properly)

 ####.onready
-This is NOT a normal webworker event, and you do not have to use it; but it is fired when the webworker environment is ready to go.
+This is fired when the webworker environment is ready to go.
+**This is NOT a standard webworker function**

 ### Methods
 ####.postMessage(data)